ortus-docs/elixir-docs/introduction/overview.md

 Here is a quick overview of how ColdBox Elixir works.

 ## How it works
 Elixir supports several common CSS pre-processors, JavaScript compilers, and TestBox runner integrations.
-By leveraging Gulp and the `Gulpfile.js` configuration file, you can use method chaining and Elixir will allow you to fluently define your asset pipeline using conventions.
+By leveraging Gulp and the `Gulpfile.js` configuration file, Elixir will allow you to fluently define your asset pipeline using conventions.

 ## Conventions